ShawnData/county_locator/README.md

-This scrip finds the county and state of a location.
-The location is defined as the name of a place or an address using ggmap package.
+This scrip finds the county and state of a location such as the name of a location or the address using ggmap package.